View Crete Stain Color Chart Here

 Concentrated Crete Stains provide a wide range of color options.
 They are economical in the fact that they are indeed concentrated and can be diluted with water at up to a 1:1 ratio.
 This allows the end user to control the color by either using the stain straight, or using different dilution rates with water to achieve the right shade of color.
 Concentrated Crete Stains are U.V. stable when sealed with a quality sealer.

 Being properly prepared is key to any decorative concrete acid staining application.
 It is estimated that more than 95% of acid stain jobs that turned out unsatisfactory, resulted from improper or a complete lack of preparation.
 Please follow this guide as closely as possible for the best results.
+It is strongly recommended to test the surface in an inconspicuous area prior to application to determine satisfactory results.
+Samples are avaialble for purchase for testing purposes.
 The first part of being properly prepared is knowing you have in hand all the tools and materials necessary to start and complete the job.
 Below is a list of the essential tools and materials needed.
 Please note, when performing a very detailed application, other tools and supplies may be needed for the detailed work.

 Essential Tools and Materials needed: